 RoboCom develops secure and agile software defined systems and solutions to take the most advanced research and development (R&D) from the laboratory to the marketplace.
-Serving both government and industry, we collaborate across technical and scientific disciplines to generate real innovation and create high value for our clients.
+Serving both government and industry, we generate real innovation and create high value for our clients.
 Our team of system, software, project management, and marketing engineers are experts in a broad range of disciplines.

 Our engineers are well rounded and have domain expertise in a broad range of domains.
-These domains include digital secure communications, network modeling and simulation, creation of network protocol stacks for embedded systems, healthcare electronic medical records, real time embedded systems, RF communications, networking, HMI, fat and thin client GUI development, embedded software for manufacturing test, cross platform development, mainframe connectivity, and enterprise development domains with database back ends.
+These domains include digital secure communications, network modeling and simulation, network emulation, creation of network protocol stacks for embedded systems, healthcare electronic medical records (EMR), real time embedded systems, RF communications, WiFi, networking, HMI, fat and thin client GUI development, embedded software for manufacturing test, cross platform development, mainframe connectivity, healthcare informatics technology, and enterprise development domains with database back ends.
 We have program/project management experience across the full software development life cycle.

 Networking technologies is a principal focus and a strong point for our company.
 We are proficient in designing, developing, and deploying network-based systems incorporating LAN, WAN, and wireless technologies using commercial and Linux-based equipment.
 We have an in-depth knowledge of networking protocols, networking security, network modeling and simulation, custom network protocols, and network system design and deployment.